 Check for stains or areas that may need mending and correct them now.

 This is the fun part of Thanksgiving for me.
-I just love to create rustic centerpieces using items I have on hand and bringing in items from outdoors.
+I just love to create rustic centerpieces using items I have on hand and bringing in a few pieces from outdoors.

 This is another fun part of turkey day.

-More often than not I like to do fun and comical place settings.
+I just love to do fun and comical place settings.
 You can get your creative juices flowing by reading my post Fun and Easy Place Settings.
 This post lists (and shows you) my top place settings that I have used over the years.
 They are super simple and require no crafting skills what-so-ever!!

 I have a couple of fun options there you can try all using items you have on hand.